tomas-langer/helidon-conference/Conference-script.md

                 .build();
         }
     ```
-    - add parameter to method createRouting(config) and to constructor of GreetService
-    - remove CONFIG
-    - change greeting to instance field (remove static)
     - add
     `private final Supplier<String> greetingSupplier;`
-    - assign values to these fields in the new constructor
+    - assign values to the field in the new constructor
     - modify getDefaultMessage:
       `String msg = String.format("%s (%s) %s!", greetingSupplier.get(), greeting, "World");`
   - Modify the configuration and see the result

-##Step 5: Metrics
+## Step 5: Metrics
  - MP already has metrics enabled (see http://localhost:8081/metrics)
     - add a metric annotation to default message
     ```java